hotosm/osm-fieldwork/doc/externaldata.md

 ## Debugging select_from file with GeoJson

- Debugging complex interactions between the XLSForm, my external data files, and ODK Collect often has left me scratching my head.
+Debugging complex interactions between the XLSForm, my external data files, and ODK Collect often has left me scratching my head more than once.
 Here's a few tricks to help debug what is going on.

 ### Disable the map appearance